What you pay for in your council tax towards policing

 Whilst Cambridgeshire is still a safe place to live, police now have to spend more time tackling ‘hidden crimes’ such as domestic abuse, child sexual exploitation and modern day slavery.
 They also spend time helping people who find themselves in mental health crisis, all of which means resources can be stretched.

-The policing part of council tax will be increased by 83 pence per month (based on a Band D property) and comes into force from 1st April 2022.
+The policing part of council tax will be increased by 19 pence per week for a Band A property and 29 pence per week on a Band D property and comes into force from 1st April 2023.

 The government funding settlement together with the precept increase is a great opportunity to ensure the Constabulary is properly equipped to keep the growing population of Cambridgeshire safe.